isomerpages/moe-xishanpri/_cca/Physical Sports/Floorball.md

 | Sr girls 	| 4th 	| 1st 	| 1st 	| 1st 	| 3rd 	| 1st 	| 3rd 	| - 	| 3rd 	| 3rd 	| - 	| - 	| 1st 	|
 | Jr boys 	| - 	| 3rd 	| 3rd 	| 1st 	| 3rd 	| 2nd 	| 3rd 	| 1st 	|  	| - 	| - 	| 1st 	| - 	|
 | Jr girls 	| 1st 	| 3rd 	| 1st 	| 2nd 	| 2nd 	| 2nd 	| - 	| 3rd 	|  	| - 	| - 	| 1st 	| - 	|

+Since 2007, the school has been participating in the National Primary Schools Floorball Championship.
+Our achievements are the result of commitment from both teachers and pupils.
+With unwavering support from parents and dedicated coaches, we will keep the floor ball culture strong in Xishan for years to come.